eraclitux/ipcampy/README.rst

 It comes with utils to quickly make your surveillance system.

-Package is written with easy extendibility in mind.
-Pull requests that add new cams or fix issues are welcome, encouraged, and credited.
+Package is written with easy extendibility in mind, pull requests that add new cams or fix issues are welcome, encouraged, and credited.

 Examples
 ========